Re-engaging Repeat Churners with Events and Accounts

 Solution: If a user engages with a trend searches for a term, update them when there has been more conversation related to that trend or search term.
 These updates can be sent via notification or email.

-Users Who Return to Twitter for Tweets from Individuals
+User Group: Users who return to Twitter for Tweets from specific accounts.

-Problem: Users don’t always want their follows to be public.
+Problem: Users sometimes want their follows to be private.

 Quiet Follow: Quiet follows allow users to follow an account without other accounts being able to see that follow.